What is Human Services?

 The field of Human Services is broadly defined, uniquely approaching the objective of meeting human needs through an interdisciplinary knowledge base, focusing on prevention as well as remediation of problems, and maintaining a commitment to improving the overall quality of life of service populations.
 The Human Services profession is one which promotes improved service delivery systems by addressing not only the quality of direct services, but also by seeking to improve accessibility, accountability, and coordination among professionals and agencies in service delivery.
 (Source: National Organization of Human Services)

-Grounded in a liberal arts education, UNC’s Human Services program combines expert mentoring professors, challenging coursework and hands-on experience in the fields of community health, gerontology and rehabilitation counseling.
+Grounded in a liberal arts education, UNC’s Human Services program combines expert mentoring professors, challenging coursework and hands-on experience a broad range of helping environments.

 Make a Difference in Your Community